A homological approach to pseudoisotopy theory. I: Relative homotopy automorphisms of handlebodies

 \subsection{Lie algebras and their derivations}

 We consider differential graded (short dg) Lie algebras over a commutative ring $R$.
 However, most of the dg Lie algebras which we shall encounter actually have trivial differential.
-Examples include the free Lie algebra $\bfL(V)$ on a graded $R$-module $A$ or the onefold shift of the homotopy groups $\pi_{*+1}X$ of a based space $X$ with its canonical Lie algebra structure over $\bfZ$ given by the Whitehead bracket.
-We write $L^+$ for the positive truncation of a dg Lie algebra $L$, i.e.\,the sub dg Lie algebra which coincides with $L$ in all degrees $\ge2$, agrees with the kernel of the differential $d\colon L_1\ra L_0$ in degree $1$, and is trivial in nonpositive degrees.
-The guiding principle of this section is that the homotopy type of mapping spaces is closely related to certain chain complexes of \emph{$f$-derivations} by which we mean the following: for a morphism $f\colon (L,d_L)\ra (L',d')$ of dg Lie algebras, an \emph{$f$-derivation of degree $k$} is a linear map $\theta\colon L\ra L'$ that raises the degree by $k$ and satisfies the identity These derivations form the degree $k$ piece of the chain complex $\Der^f(L,L')$ of \emph{$f$-derivations} over $R$ whose differential is defined as $d(\theta)=d_{L'}\theta-(-1)^{|\theta|}\theta d_L$, so it vanishes if both $L$ and $L'$ have trivial differential.
+Examples include the free graded Lie algebra $\bfL(V)$ on a graded $R$-module $A$ or the onefold shift of the homotopy groups $\pi_{*+1}X$ of a based space $X$ with its canonical Lie algebra structure over $\bfZ$ given by the Whitehead bracket (except for a $2$-torsion subtlety that will not play a role for us).
+Given a dg Lie algebra $L$, we write $[L,L]\subset L$ for the graded subspace generated by brackets.
+An important principle in this section is that the homotopy type of mapping spaces is closely related to certain chain complexes of \emph{$f$-derivations} by which we mean the following: for a morphism $f\colon (L,d_L)\ra (L',d')$ of dg Lie algebras, an \emph{$f$-derivation of degree $k$} is a linear map $\theta\colon L\ra L'$ that raises the degree by $k$ and satisfies These derivations form the degree $k$ piece of the chain complex $\Der^f(L,L')$ of \emph{$f$-derivations} over $R$ whose differential is defined as $d(\theta)=d_{L'}\theta-(-1)^{|\theta|}\theta d_L$, so it vanishes if both $L$ and $L'$ have trivial differential.
 Given a cycle $\omega\in L$, we denote the subcomplex of $f$-derivations that vanish on $\omega$ by $\Der^f_{\omega}(L,L')\subset \Der^f(L,L')$.
 In the case $L=L'$ and $f=\id$, we abbreviate the complex of $\id$-derivations $\Der^{\id}(L,L)$ by $\Der(L)$.